Pulsatile (pulsating) tinnitus

 When you hear your hearbeat / throbbing / pounding or whooshing in the ear

-Hearing the heartbeat or a pulsating, pounding, throbbing, whooshing or whistling sound in the ear... the list of sounds heard by people with pulsatile tinnitus is extensive.
+Hearing the heartbeat in the eardrum or a pulsating, pounding, throbbing, whooshing, or whistling sound in the ear... the list of sounds heard by people with pulsatile tinnitus is extensive.
 Tinnitus can be divided into two categories: subjective (audible only by the affected person) and objective (which can also be heard by a doctor).

 What is pulsatile tinnitus?

 Have you ever felt like your head and heart are pulsing in time?
-Pulsatile tinnitus is a specific type of tinnitus characterised by hearing rhythmic sounds in the ear that coincide with the heartbeat and falls into the category of objective tinnitus.
+Pulsatile tinnitus is a specific type of tinnitus characterised by hearing rhythmic sounds in the ear that coincide with the heartbeat.
+According to the Royal Australian College of General Practitioners (RACGP), this condition can be either subjective (heard only by the patient) or objective (also audible to an examiner) and often suggests a vascular origin.
 This means the noise you hear is actually produced by a physical sound source: the passage of blood through the blood vessels.

 The intensity and frequency of the pulsations can vary from person to person and may be more noticeable in quiet environments or when lying down.
 Pulsatile tinnitus can affect one or both ears.